dymensionxyz/networks/dymension_hub/dym-test-1/genesis_validators.md

 ```

 4. Create the gentx.
 The memo field indicates the NODE_ID@{IP_ADDRESS}:{PORT}.
 The IP address defaults to 192.168.1.99, which is a Private IP address.
 To override the memo field use the --ip and --node-id flags for the dymd gentx command.
 Use only `9000000000udym`:
+5. Create the gentx.
+The memo field indicates the NODE_ID@{IP_ADDRESS}:{PORT}.
+The IP address defaults to 192.168.1.99, which is a Private IP address.
+To override the memo field use the --ip and --node-id flags for the dymd gentx command.
+Use only `9000000000udym`:

 ```bash
 dymd gentx <KEY_NAME> --ip <ROUTABLE_IP_ADDRESS> --chain-id dym-test-1 9000000000udym